Irgendwer008/Oeffentlichkeitsarbeit-Bot/README.md

 ### Requirements

 all pip-requirements are listed in requirements.txt.
-To install all at once execute `pip3 install requirements.txt`
+To install all at once execute `pip3 install -r requirements.txt`

 - Up to date **Python 3**